quevedor2/cnvML/R/README.md

 ## Supplementary Figures
 ### arrowsSFC.R
-This piece of code is used to generate **Supplementary Figure 1: Mapping of Hilbert and Sweep space filling curves**.
+This piece of code is used to generate **Supplementary Figure 1: Mapping of space filling curves**.

-Using a 4th and 6th orders/level, it repurposes the `HilbertCurve::HilbertCurve()` function to generate a directional graph of either a HilbertCurve or a SweepCurve.
-This adapted function allows for the input of a different positional space (@POS), which allows for a Sweep Curve to be used.
+Using a 4th and 6th orders/level, it repurposes the `HilbertCurve::HilbertCurve()` function to generate a directional graph of either a HilbertCurve, a sweep, scan, random, diagonal or Morton SFC vurve.
+This adapted function allows for the input of a different positional space (@POS), which allows for the various SFC curves to be used.
 If no `sfc_pos` positional space is given, it defaults to the innate Hilbert Curve space.

+### fillsSFC.R
+This piece of code is used to generate **Supplementary Figure 2: Mapping the 2D to 1D relation of space filling curves**.

+Using a 6th orders/level, it repurposes the `HilbertCurve::HilbertCurve()` function to generate the various SFC curves.
+Then, by simulating a blocked out region in the 2D space, it will represent the corresponding 1D regions that is reflected by that blocked out region for three conditions: A row block, a column black, and a square block.

 ### compareSFC.R
-This piece of code is used to generate **Supplementary Figure 2: Comparison between Hilbert and Sweep space filling curves**.
+This piece of code is used to generate **Supplementary Figure 3: Comparison between Hilbert and Sweep space filling curves**.

 Using several different orders/levels (4, 6, 8), it will generate a Hilbert and Sweep space-filling curve using the standard hg19 genome, colored by chromosomes.
 It will then run a Euclidean distance between adjacent regions in the 2D space for both SFC.